xfiveco/generator-chisel/README.md

 Setup your WordPress as follows:

 - *Enter title for the new site*: title of your WordPress website
-- *Enter URL*: the URL at which your WordPress project run, leave it to the default value if you are using Wildcard virtual hosts
+- *Enter URL*: the URL at which your WordPress project runs, currently Chisel only works with the default value
 - *Enter admin user*: WordPress admin user
 - *Enter admin password*: WordPress admin user password
 - *Enter admin email*: